ericdagenais/GPUImage-RubyMotion-Example/README.md

-# A GPUImage RubyMotion Example
+# A GPUImage RubyMotion iOS Example

 An example to demonstrate the use of [GPUImage][GI] with [RubyMotion][RM].
-This is based on the example from the Indie Ambitions blog article [Learning OpenGL with GPUImage][IA].
+This is based on the examples from the Indie Ambitions blog articles [Learning OpenGL with GPUImage][IA] and [Perlin Noise on GPU in GPUImage][IA2].

-This needs to be run on a physical iPhone device with a camera to see the results.
+This needs to be run on a physical iPhone or iPad device with a camera to see the results.
 Running it in the simulator simply results in a black screen.
 [This video][VI] shows the effect of the image filter.
 See the blog article for more details.
+Swipe the screen left or right to change the current filter.
+Touch the screen to change the filter parameters.

 ### Quickstart